 Diet during 2nd Month Pregnancy

-In your 2nd month of pregnancy what to eat should always be answered with, as much nutritional food as possible.
+In your 2nd month of pregnancy, what to eat should always be answered with as much nutritional food as possible.
 The myth of eating for two humans should be discarded in favour of a healthy and balanced diet.
-Vegetables, fruits, a large number of fluids, cereals, specific types of meat are all the constituents that can come together and form the perfect diet plan for you.
+Vegetables, fruits, a large number of fluids, cereals, and specific types of meat are all the constituents that can come together and form the perfect diet plan for you.
 Apart from food items, there are certain vital nutrients and vitamins such as calcium, folic acid, zinc, iron, iodine and vitamin D that have a bunch of advantages and benefits.
 Green vegetables and citrus fruits are prominent in folic acid, while dairy products are a great source of calcium.
-Apart from these, most doctors recommend consuming supplements for the same, since these are essential in preventing any birth defects in the initial stages of growth.
+Apart from these, most doctors recommend consuming supplements for the same since these are essential in preventing any birth defects in the initial stages of growth.

 Tips for To-Be-Dads

 Just as a woman does not get pregnant all by herself, in the same way, a pregnancy cannot be the realm of the woman.
 Fathers play an important role in helping new mothers cope with the changes and demands of the pregnancy.
 The initial months are especially the challenging ones for both.
-Ensuring that the budding mother eats the diet that is precisely put together, is balanced and healthy, and is tasty at the same time, should be a responsibility to look after.
-Understanding the vegetables and foods to be brought in, along with which ones provide the necessary nutrients can be quite helpful in putting together a meal.
-Cravings and mood swings can pose another set of challenges and mothers might have problems coming to terms with them.
-Soon-to-be fathers can ensure that they continue to make them feel loved and supportive through this journey and keep stress levels at a minimum.
+Ensuring that the budding mother eats a diet that is precisely put together, is balanced and healthy, and is tasty at the same time, should be a responsibility to look after.
+Understanding the vegetables and foods to be brought in, along with which ones provide the necessary nutrients, can be quite helpful in putting together a meal.
+Cravings and mood swings can pose another set of challenges, and mothers might have problems coming to terms with them.
+Soon-to-be fathers can ensure that they continue to make them feel loved and supported through this journey and keep stress levels at a minimum.
 An environment of safety and care is essential for the baby, even when it is growing inside the mother.